easegress-io/easegress/doc/reference/customdata.md

 - name: data4
   field1: foo
 ```
-When `rebuild` is true (default is false), all existing data items are deleted before processing the data items in `list`. `delete` is an array of data identifiers to be deleted, this array is ignored when `rebuild` is true. `list` is an array of data items to be created or updated.
+When `rebuild` is true (default is false), all existing data items are deleted before processing the data items in `list`. `delete` is an array of data identifiers to be deleted, this array is ignored when `rebuild` is true. `list` is an array of data items to be created or updated. `egctl` support to create or apply a change request, `egctl create -f customdata-change-request.yaml` where `name` is `CustomDataKind` name and `kind` is `CustomData`.